jlevy/og-equity-compensation/README.md

 especially in [Silicon Valley](https://en.wikipedia.org/wiki/Silicon_Valley), from the [early days of Hewlett-Packard](http://www.hp.com/hpinfo/abouthp/histnfacts/publications/measure/pdf/1976_07.pdf) to recent examples like [Facebook](https://en.wikipedia.org/wiki/Facebook).
-Stock options helped the first 3,000 employees of Facebook split roughly **$23 billion** at the time the company went public (💰[Financial Times](https://www.ft.com/content/d6599ae0-5738-11e1-869b-00144feabdc0)).
+Stock options helped the first 3,000 employees of Facebook enjoy roughly **$23 billion** at the time the company went public (💰[Financial Times](https://www.ft.com/content/d6599ae0-5738-11e1-869b-00144feabdc0)).

 But the [ways equity can be granted](#how-equity-is-granted) as compensation—including